EGO-Tech/starbase-ships/shifter/FEATURES.md

 - Basic crafting bench to craft refills with meter upgrade plus the other two benches
 - Extra two small propellant tank with its own resource bridge for emergency refilling
 - [NavGrid by StandPeter](https://github.com/pcbennion/starbase-navgrid)
-- [NavCas by fixerid](https://github.com/fixerid/sb-projects/tree/main/NavCas), using custom avoidance system and ISAN 3 in 1 from [Compass by Firestar99](https://gitlab.com/Firestar99/yolol/-/blob/master/src/compass/README.md), with ability to load target from NavGrid
 - Warning lights and alarm for obstacle detection and avoidance, powered by 35 rangefinders
 - Speedometer
 - Timer panel